C4illin/C4illin/README.md

   </picture>
 </a>

-I study complex adaptive systems at Chalmers in Sweden.
+I study a M.Sc. in complex adaptive systems at Chalmers in Sweden will be done June 2025.
 I like javascript :)

 ## 📫 Contact me